 |Day #3 | Saturday, August 1||11:00 AM – 5:45 PM EST||

-Post-meeting, virtual livestream Q&A panel taking place in September to allow attendees to ask last-minute questions prior to the examination in October.
+Post-meeting, virtual livestream Q&A panel taking place September 4, 2020, from 2:00 PM - 3:30 PM ET to allow attendees to ask last-minute questions prior to the examination in October.
 Faculty "Office Hours" will be live; therefore, attendees are encouraged to be available during these hours to engage in Q&A as final prep for the exam.
 More information coming soon.

 In addition to the core program components, attendees will have access to the following: